avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ### Dot Notation

-Dot notation makes an easy readable access path, but can only be used on property names that are legal non-reserved JS words.
+Dot notation makes an easily readable access path, but can only be used on property names that are legal non-reserved JS words.

 `const firstCompany = person.companies[0];`

-### String Expressions in `[]`
+### String Expressions in Square Brackets

-For dynamic or non legal JS words, we must use the `[]` access type.
+For dynamic or illegal JS words, we must use the `[]` access type.
 I agree with Douglas Crockford here in that this notation creates less readable code, so push for dot notation instead!

 `const fullName = person['full-name']`

-### Avoiding Undefined Errors
+### Avoiding Errors in Retrieval

-There are two cases that are really important for JS devs to be weary of.

-#### Undefined Properties

 If you access a property that isn't defined, a value of undefined is returned.
 Further, if you try to access a property that's nested within an undefined property, a type error is through.